Very Short and Busy H-1B Cap Filing Season Expected: April 1st to April 7th (Five Business Days); H-1B Lottery Likely; Last Call for H-1B Cap Filings

 - EB-1 remains current across the board.

-Below is a summary of the June 2014 Visa Bulletin with respect to family-based categories:
+Below is a summary of the March 2015 Visa Bulletin with respect to some family-based categories:

 Current Priority Date?

 Our office stands ready to assist in the applicable process to take advantage of a current (or close to current) priority date.
 Those applicants whose priority dates are current as of the March 2015 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.